rocky-d/drmo-server/README.md

 ###### GET

+Send a **GET** request to `/coordinates` and set parameters according to the specification table below in whether request URI or request body (choosing the parameters in request URI first if both options are available) to query **coordinate** data.

+Parameter specification table for querying **coordinate** data:

 |  query   |                        other param(s)                         | description                                                                                                                                                                  |
 |:--------:|:-------------------------------------------------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |    id    |                              id*                              | select by coordinate id                                                                                                                                                      |